+- Applicants are encouraged to meet with a Student Affairs Coordinator to discuss applicability of transfer credit for degree purposes.

+- Applicants must submit original copies

+of official college transcripts from all

+institutions in which the student has

+enrolled.
+The transcripts are reviewed

+and course work evaluated by the

+academic advisor and/or Traditional

+Undergraduate Department Chair.
+Final

+determination regarding applicability of

+completed course work toward degree

+requirements lies with the Traditional

+Undergraduate Council.

-- Applicants requesting admission to the BSN Program must submit a letter from each School of Nursing attended from the dean or department chair outlining the student's academic standing. - Applicants must submit original copies - of official college transcripts from all institutions in which the student has enrolled.
-The transcripts are reviewed and course work evaluated by the academic advisor and/or Traditional Undergraduate Department Chair.
-Final determination regarding applicability of completed course work toward degree requirements lies with the Undergraduate Program Committee. - Course equivalencies for transfer credit are assessed based upon the catalog course description or the course syllabus and/or notes provided by the student.
-Generally, courses of equivalent course
+- Applicants requesting admission to the BSN Program must submit a letter from prior school(s) of nursing attended from the dean or department chair outlining the student's academic standing.

+- Course equivalencies for transfer credit are assessed based upon the catalog course description or the course syllabus and/or notes provided by the student.
+Generally, courses of equivalent course content completed with the grade of "C" or higher at any accredited educational institution will be accepted for transfer credit toward degree requirements.